w3c-cg/threat-modeling/models/decentralized-identities.md

 - **[Selective disclosure](http://www.links.org/files/selective-disclosure.pdf)**:  is the ability to show only a part (claim) of the credential and not all of it or show only possession of that credential. as needed in the context of the transaction.
 For example, we can show only the date of birth rather than the entire driver's license where it is contained.
 This allows us to minimize the data sent to the verifier further.
 - **[Predicate Proofs and Range Proof](https://arxiv.org/pdf/2401.08196)**: is the ability to respond to a boolean assertion (true-false) to a specific request, and it is an additional step for privacy and minimization.
 For example, if we say we are of age, I don't have to show just the date of birth but compute the answer.
 - **Anonymous Revocation**: A credential has its life cycle: it is issued, it is used, and then it can be revoked for various reasons.
 Therefore, a verifier must be able to verify whether the credential has been revoked, but this must be done without allowing the ability to correlate information about other revoked credentials.
 There are different Techniques:
-    - **Revocation List**: this is the current generally used approach, although this **creates privacy issues**, as the lists have to be public and typically contain user information.
+    - **Revocation List**: This is the current generally used approach, although it creates privacy issues, as the lists must be public and typically contain user information.
-   - [**Status List**](https://www.w3.org/community/reports/credentials/CG-FINAL-vc-status-list-2021-20230102/): revocation document only contains flipped bits at positions that can only be tied a given credential if you'd been privy to disclosure of their association.
+   - [**Status List**](https://www.w3.org/community/reports/credentials/CG-FINAL-vc-status-list-2021-20230102/): revocation document only contains flipped bits at positions that can only be tied to a given credential if you'd been privy to the disclosure of their association.
    - **[Cryptographic accumulators](https://eprint.iacr.org/2024/657.pdf)**: can generate proof of validity ***[without exposing other information](https://ieeexplore.ieee.org/document/10237019)***.
 - **Rotational Identifiers**: As indicated by the [Security and Privacy Questionnaire](https://www.w3.org/TR/security-privacy-questionnaire/#temporary-id), identifiers can be used to correlate, so it is important that they are temporary as much as possible during a session and changed after they are used.
 In this context, the identifiers that can be exploited to correlate can be present at different levels.
 - **No Phoning home or back-channel communication**: Software often "calls home" for several reasons.
 They normally do this to collect usage or crash statistics (which could indicate a vulnerability).
 The problem is that this feature, often critical to software improvement and security, has privacy implications for the user, in this case, the _Holder_.
 At the Credentials level, this call can be made at different times and by different _agents_.
 For example, suppose the _Issuer_ is contacted by the _Verifier_ to check the revocation of a credential, or the _Wallet_ can contact its vendor to collect usage statistics.
 In that case, we can consider two types of countermeasures:
   - **Do not phone home or back-channel communication**: This could also be an operational necessity (several use cases require the presentation to be made in offline environments or with limited connection) or a choice of the _Holder_, who should always _consent_ to telemetry and external connections to third-parties.
   - **Minimize and Anonymize the Data**: Limit the data passed or, even better, cryptographic privacy-preserving techniques like [STAR](https://arxiv.org/pdf/2109.10074) that implements [k-anonymity](https://dataprivacylab.org/dataprivacy/projects/kanonymity/paper3.pdf) for telemetry.
-  - **Using Privacy-Preserving DIDs**: When resolving a DID, it is possible that the method, uses a connection to a system for resolution.
+  - **Using Privacy-Preserving DIDs**: When resolving a DID, it is possible that the method uses a connection to a system for resolution.
 If this system is under the direct or indirect control of the _Issuer_, generating potential privacy issues.
 For example, this typically happens with `did:web` [as mentioned in section 2.5.2](https://w3c-ccg.github.io/did-method-web/#read-resolve) where a GET is generated that retrieves a file, effectively exposing the requesting user agent and allowing the _Issuer_ to make statistics.
 - **Notification/Alerts**: An important aspect, particularly about interactions where the user is required to interact through an Internet credential, is communication with the user, which occurs at the following times
    - Before the request for the proof: for example, a website requests age verification, permission must first be given to the website to access the functionality, and when the user decides whether or not to give access, the URL and type of credential requested and the level of Minimization (to discourage you know the Verifier and the Holder from using Full Disclosure) must be indicated in a secure context.
    - Before sending the proof, the user selects the Wallet of his choice, the credential or set of credentials from the wallet, and the specific claims from the credentials.
 The Holder must be notified and asked for confirmation and consent, particularly when the type of presentation he proposes has **phone calling** or **back-channel communication** features (to discourage the _Issuer_ and _Verifier_ from these practices).